 An emotional support animal, or ESA, is an essential part of life for many people who struggle with mental health conditions.
 It can be hard to know what the ESA laws are in your state, especially if you’ve recently moved or if you’re a new ESA owner.
 If you live in Arizona and feel that you would benefit from the presence of an emotional support animal, keep reading for a complete guide on Arizona emotional support animal laws.

-If you have an emotional support animal and you live in Arizona, you should familiarize yourself with Arizona ESA Housing Laws.
-Arizona ESA Housing Laws state that you and your emotional support pet are protected under the Fair Housing Act.
-The Fair Housing Act (FHA) prohibits landlords from discriminating against people with emotional support pets who are renting or buying a home, or any other house-related activities.
+In Arizona, the Fair Housing Act (FHA) prohibits landlords from discriminating against people with emotional support pets who are renting or buying a home, or any other house-related activities.
 Under the Fair Housing Act, you and your emotional support pet cannot be treated differently than other tenants.
 Landlords cannot charge you more than other tenants because of your emotional support pet.
-In some instances, you could use your emotional support animal letter from a doctor to waive pet deposits.
+Having an ESAÂ letter from a mental health professional waives all pet deposits, fees, and restrictions.
 Also, landlords cannot refuse to accommodate a person just because they have an emotional support animal.
-If your animal is too large for the space or could harm the property or other tenants, then they may refuse to accommodate you.
+If your animal is too large for the space or could harm the property or other tenants, then they may refuse to accommodate you.Â

 Arizona ESA Laws for Travel